XTABENTÚN – Honey and Anise Liqueur

 How to Drink Xtabentún

 I confess I am not a coffee lover.
-So asked to try the Xtabentún straight.
+So I asked to try the Xtabentún straight.

 The aroma of anise hit hard as the glass neared my nose.
-But hold it in your mouth for a moment, and the strong anise fades away.
+But hold it in your mouth for a moment, and the strong anise fades.
 Soothing honey replaces it.
-Actually, the honey perfectly compliments the anise while leaving a not-too-sweet aftertaste.
-In my opinion, it is the best way to enjoy it and the way I still drink it to this day.
+Actually, the honey perfectly complements the anise while leaving a not-too-sweet aftertaste.
+In my opinion, straights is the best way to enjoy it and the way I still drink it.
 To me, Xtabentún is perfect just the way it is.

 Nixta Licor – Mexican Corn Liquor

-This mouthwatering maize liqueur gets its name from the distilling process.
+This mouth-watering fmaize liqueur gets its name from its distilling process.

-Made with 100% Cacahuazintle corn, this ancestral maíz is harvested during a very short season.
-It grows in the high valleys and foothills of the Nevado de Toluca volcano, a stratovolcano in central Mexico west of Mexico City.
+Made with 100 percent cacahuazintle corn, this ancestral maize is harvested during a very short season.
+It grows in the high valleys and foothills of the Nevado de Toluco volcano, a stratovolcano in central Mexico west of Mexico City.

 While half the batch is kept in its raw tender state, the second half is roasted.
 They combine the two, and this mix is then macerated in the raw distillate.
 They are then added to the base madre, mother base or sour base.
 This important base is a blend of nixtamalized Cacahuazintle corn, water, and piloncillo, an unrefined cane sugar traditional to Mexico.

-It is then fermentated in the ancient traditional cooking method called Nixtamalization.
+It is then fermented in the ancient traditional cooking method called nixtamalization.

 What is Nixtamalixation?